 In the Shrimpy Application, threshold rebalancing is a strategy which can be implemented by users to control for risk.
 Automating your portfolio has never been easier.
 In seconds, implement a dynamic cryptocurrency index fund which tracks the market or allocate a portfolio of your own design.
 Manage a diverse portfolio across numerous exchanges by linking each of your exchanges to the Shrimpy application.

-To get started with a threshold rebalancing strategy, navigate to the "Portfolio" tab and select the portfolio you would like to use with a threshold rebalancing strategy.
-Once you've selected the portfolio, you will see a drop down under the "Rebalancing Strategy" section which says "Advanced Settings".
-Under these advanced settings, you will find threshold rebalancing.
+To get started with a threshold rebalancing strategy, navigate to the "Automation" tab and select the automation you would like to use with a threshold rebalancing strategy.
+Once you've selected the automation, you will see a radio button on the left side under the "Rebalancing Strategy" section which says "Threshold Rebalancing".

-Selecting this option will present you with a single box where you can enter the threshold that should be used with your threshold rebalancing strategy.
+Selecting this option will allow you to enter the percent threshold you want to use for your threshold rebalancing strategy.
 Remember that the threshold is a deviation from your target allocation.
 The threshold is not based on absolute values.
 Therefore, like our example above detailed, an absolute deviation of 3% for an asset which has a target allocation of 20% is a deviation of 15%.

 Threshold rebalancing in Shrimpy has a maximum frequency for which it can rebalance.
 This prevents situations where the market is rapidly moving and causing excessive trades to take place.
 This period is 15 minutes.
 That means if your portfolio rebalances, Shrimpy will not rebalance again for at least 15 minutes, even if your portfolio meets the requirements for a threshold rebalance.